openfoodfacts/openfoodfacts-auth/runtime-scripts/README.md

 The startup.sh script runs an after_startup.sh script in the background which waits for keycloak to start and then can run arbitrary updates to realm configuration.

+## Test Clients

+For the dev and testcontainer images three test clients are created, as follows:

+ - test_client: A confidential client with limited permissions
+ - test_public_client: A public client (suitable for use in the PKCE login flow)
+ - OFF: A client with permission to manage users, as would be used by Product Opener

 ## Custom Fields

 Custom fields are defined in the `runtime-scripts/user_profiles.json` file.